-I don’t mean to suggest that the first part of the day was not interesting – after all this is France!
-It included a beautiful meander down a straight ‘chemin’ with orchards and open fields either side and the imposing presence of the Vercors Massif further off to the right.
+The first part of the ride included a meander down a lovely straight ‘chemin’, with orchards and open fields either side, and the imposing presence of the Vercors Massif further off to the right.

 We took a leisurely 25 minutes to do the two-mile climb.
 The shrinking landscape, just visible through the trees, receded below us as we climbed ever higher above the flat valley of the River Isère.